monome-community/norns-community/README.md

 3. using a shell, navigate to the `norns-community` directory with `cd`
 4. in the directory execute: `bundle install`
 5. then execute: `bundle exec jekyll serve --baseurl ''`
-6. if you're going to be working on this alot, save the above command as an alias
+6. tip: if you're going to be working on this alot, save the above command as an alias
-7. pull the latest community data and build: `./00-nuke.sh && ./01-curl.sh && ./02-build.py`. this is also the main dev loop.
+7. pull the latest community data and build with: `./00-nuke.sh && ./01-curl.sh && ./02-build.py`
 8. you can now visit [http://127.0.0.1:4000](http://127.0.0.1:4000) in your browser

-(this site was built with `ruby 2.7.2p137 (2020-10-01 revision 5445e04352) [arm64-darwin21]`)
+this site was built with `ruby 2.7.2p137 (2020-10-01 revision 5445e04352) [arm64-darwin21]`

-# navigation/content proposition:

-## script pages
+## todo

-- full meta-data from catalog.json
-- screenshot
+- about page
-- scrape of doc

-## matrix (filter? search?) @eigen 's choice locator
-- i'd like to restyle this and put all the checkboxes at the top, in a big condensed list
+  - write up contribution guidelines
+  - where docs go (/readme.md or /doc/index.md)
+  - where cover image can go (list)